 Powerade is the most similar Gatorade alternative available.
 Powerade contains nearly an identical amount of calories (200 vs 190), carbohydrates (53g vs 51g), and sodium (375mg vs 380 mg) as Gatorade.

-Unlike Gatorade, which is sweetened with plain sugar, Powerade is sweetened with high-fructose corn-syrup.
+Unlike its competitor, which is sweetened with plain sugar, Powerade is sweetened with high-fructose corn-syrup.

-Due to the minimal amounts of potassium and magnesium in Powerade, I recommend Gatorade over Powerade to my clients.
+Due to the minimal amounts of potassium and magnesium in Powerade, I suggest Gatorade over Powerade to my clients.

 4. Vitamin Water Refresh